Delay to rules on Covid-19 testing for travellers into Ireland

 “We have to change direction sometimes because of the nature of this pandemic.
 Everybody is doing their best here and everything we have done has been with the intention of keeping people safe.”

-The Government is also set to consider fresh advice from the National Public Health Emergency Team (Nphet), with suggestions that health officials have advised that new restrictions be introduced ahead of the festive season.
+The Government is also set to consider fresh advice from the National Public Health Emergency Team (Nphet) at a meeting of the Cabinet sub-committee on Covid-19 later on Friday morning, with suggestions that health officials have advised that new restrictions be introduced ahead of the festive season.

 Taoiseach Micheal Martin and Minister for Public Expenditure Michael McGrath will meet with representatives from the hospitality industry on Friday morning, PA understands.